 For some, paying $792 over the course of two years is much more feasible than coming up with an additional $10,000 right now.
 Not to mention, paying an additional $792 may be well worth getting into your dream home.

-Dispute the Appraisal
+Dispute the appraisal

-Another option when an appraisal comes back low is to rebut the value.
+An uncommon but final option when an appraisal comes back low is to rebut the value.
 You may want to evaluate the data and other logistics used for how the appraised value was determined.

 Remember, an appraisal is an opinion of value.
 Different appraisers may use different comparable sales to derive their value.